ortizrodrigo/modern-html-css-course/README.md

 ## Structure

-Each folder corresponds to a section/module in the course:
+Each folder corresponds to a section/module in the course.

 ## Course Link